PaaaulZ/IndieMap/README.md

 ## A BIT OF BACKGROUND

 For those who don't know there is a meme in the Italian community about Indie artists using cities in every song, even the smallest unknown city (see Peschiera del Garda).
-I started this project to see if it's just a meme or the situation is really like that, you can judge by yourself watching the map.
+I started this project to see if it's just a meme or the situation is really like that and (why not?) get better at Python.
+So is the meme true?
+Judge by yourself watching the [MAP](http://paaaulz.altervista.org).

 ## CONTENT